Marcelo3384/3D-Particle-Morphing-Website-with-LLM/README.md

 The entire website—including navigation, pages, and UI components—is designed to be fully extensible and customizable, making it easy to add new AI services, tools, or workflows as your platform evolves.

+It also runs with Docker, so its very lightweight and portable.

 Beyond basic LLM interaction, the template also includes:

 A dedicated AI agent platform where you can track executed tasks, capabilities, and agent behavior